 Buttery and crunchy with that irresistible salty-spicy-sweet vibe!
 Make a big bowl and enjoy!

 As a bonus, Spicy Candied Pecans are super versatile.
 They taste good with salad.
 And sprinkled on top of sweet potatoes.
+Or pumpkin pie.
+Or mixed and eaten with popcorn.
 Make a big batch and enjoy for months!

 Ingredients:

 - Pecans.
-Sweet, nutty, crunchy, buttery whole pecans are the main ingredient.
+Sweet, nutty, crunchy, buttery pecan halves are the main ingredient.

 - Egg white.
 Creates a brittle texture that’s crunchy and crisp.